deltachat/deltachat-pages/en/help.md

 Chat titles with green checkmarks
 (<img style="vertical-align:middle; width:1.5em; margin:1px" src="../assets/home/green_checkmark.png" />)
-mean that all messages in the chat will be end-to-end-encrypted and can not be read or altered by compromised e-mail servers or Internet providers.
+mean that all messages in the chat will be end-to-end encrypted and can not be read or altered by compromised e-mail servers or Internet providers.
 Joining green-checkmarked group chats safely spreads everybody's encryption information (and green checkmarks)